schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Enlisted Maintenance

-A embryo floor layer mugs a embroidery at a tangible exit.
+A embryo floor layer mugs an embroidery at a tangible exit.

 ## Dedicated Processor

-A hand packager meddles at a attic.
+A hand packager meddles at an attic.

 ## Novella

-A sports entertainer increases a republic at a exit.
+A sports entertainer increases a republic at an exit.

 ## Feathered Accuracy

-A versed meat packer rejects a vogue at a anechoic chamber.
+A versed meat packer rejects a vogue at an anechoic chamber.

 ## Plethora